 black represents the dark days that Libyans lived under the occupation of the Italians and

-green represent wealth, agriculture, (Libya once being referred to as the 'agricultural basket' or 'breadbasket' of the Ottoman Empire) and the future prosperity of the country.
+green represents wealth, agriculture, (Libya once being referred to as the 'agricultural basket' or 'breadbasket' of the Ottoman Empire), and the future prosperity of the country.